 WE NEED TO ANSWER THE QUESTION “WHY?”

-While we may not directly buying new behaviour, we may well need to think of us “buying-in” to the concept of behaving differently.
+While we may not as individuals be buying directly “new behaviour”, we may well need to think of ourselves as “buying in” to the concept of behaving differently.